nathansungu/StudentBackend/README.md

 # StudentBackend
-This is a student project with Apis
+This is a student project with Apis.
+It focuses on mainly
+ 1) creat account
+ 2) login
+ 3) change password